-In many cases the contribution rate from 1st April 2015 will have been different to the rate that applied prior to that date because, from 1st April 2015, a member's contribution rate is determined by reference to the actual pensionable pay received (not the full-time equivalent rate of pay) and pensionable pay, from 1st April 2015, includes additional hours worked in excess of the contractual hours (up to a maximum of the hours of the standard full-time working week for the employee in that employment).
-Having determined the appropriate contribution rate (whether individually or by an automated process on payroll), the employer must (as soon as was reasonably practicable, but preferably before 1st April 2015 to avoid complaints from those whose contribution rate increases, leading to a reduction in net pay and, potentially, difficulties for some members in meeting direct debit / standing order payments or leading to bank charges) have notified the employee of the contribution rate to be deducted from the employee's pensionable pay and the date from which the rate is payable (i.e. 1st April 2015).
-It was for the employer to determine the method by which the notification should have been given to the employee but the notification must have contained a conspicuous statement giving the address from which further information about the decision may be obtained; must have notified the employee of the right to appeal to an adjudicator against the decision (which must have been lodged within 6 months of being notified of the initial decision, or such longer period as the adjudicator may have allowed); must have set out the job title and address of the adjudicator (i.e. the person who has been appointed to consider appeals); and must have notified the employee that, if they were unhappy with the adjudicator's decision, they would have the right to ask the Scottish

-Ministers, within 6 months of the adjudicator's decision, to undertake a further review of the decision.
+In many cases the contribution rate from 1st April 2015 will have been.be different to the rate that applied prior to that date because, from 1st April 2015, a.member's contribution-the rate will-beis determined by reference to the actual pensionable pay received (not the full-time equivalent rate of pay) and pensionable pay-will, from 1st April 2015, includes additional hours worked in excess of the contractual hours (up to a maximum of the hours of the standard full-time working week for the employee in that employment).
+Having determined the appropriate contribution rate (whether individually or by an automated process on payroll), the employer must (as soon as wais reasonably practicable, but preferably before 1st April 2015 to avoid complaints from those whose contribution rate increases, leading to a reduction in net pay and, potentially, difficulties for some members in meeting direct debit / standing order payments or leading to bank charges) have.notifyied the employee of the contribution rate to be deducted from the employee's pensionable pay and the date from which the rate is payable (i.e. 1st April 2015).
+It wasis for the employer to determine the method by which the notification should have been is given to the employee but the notification must have.contained a conspicuous statement giving the address from which further information about the decision may be obtained; must have.notifiedy the employee of the right to appeal to an adjudicator against the decision (which must have.notified within 6 months of being notified of the initial decision, or such longer period as the adjudicator may have.notifyied the employee that, if they awere unhappy with the adjudicator's decision, they would have the right to ask the Scottish Ministers, within 6 months of the adjudicator's decision, to undertake a further review of the decision.